 We’ve been making this progress mostly with the LAT (Look at That) method from Leslie McDevitt’s book, Control Unleashed.
 The premise is pretty simple.
 When your dog looks at a trigger (dogs, scary strangers, bikes, squirrels, skateboards etc), you reward them for looking at the trigger.
 It sounds counter-intuitive but it works!
 They learn to neutralize the trigger and focus back on you.
 Eventually, the dog will look at the trigger then automatically look back at you.
 This works both for dogs who are over-excited like Mr. N and dogs who are anxious or fearful.

 For the reward, you must use something the dog finds immensely rewarding.
 Reactivity work is very difficult for the dog and the reward must match.
 No kibble or dry treats!
 Unless your dog is willing to jump off a cliff for those.
-Mr. N is picky about his rewards so I can pretty much only use meaty treats and cheese.
-Right now, we’re using Look Who’s Happy treats that we were sent to review because Mr. N deems them worthy, they take a second or two to chew (less time to think about barking), and they’re healthy and made with good ingredients so if he sometimes gets a ton of treats for not barking, so be it.
+Mr. N is picky about his rewards so I can pretty much only use and cheese.
+Right now, we’re using jerky treats because Mr. N deems them worthy, they take a second or two to chew (less time to think about barking), and they’re healthy and made with good ingredients so if he sometimes gets a ton of treats for not barking, so be it.